audienceproject/publish-lambda-function/README.md

         s3-artefact: s3://my-artefacts-bucket/project/functions.zip
 ```

-The second example is for a `NodeJS` function that uses code in zip archive and default values for optional parameters.
+A `NodeJS` function that uses code in zip archive and default values for optional parameters.

 ```
 steps: